 Solid Green Continuity is a scan that alerts stocks that are seeing green candles printing on the 1 hour, Daily, Weekly, Monthly and Yearly candles.
 Essentially, stocks need to be above their 50% range (green candle) for the last 60 minutes, for today’s session, over the last 5 sessions, over the last 20 sessions, and for the year.
 These are stocks that are likely to continue further upside while continuity remains.

 Solid Red Continuity

-Solid Red Continuity is a scan that alerts stocks that are seeing red candles printing on the 1 hour, Daily, Weekly, Monthly and Yearly candles.
+Similarly, Solid Red Continuity is a scan that alerts stocks that are seeing red candles printing on the 1 hour, Daily, Weekly, Monthly and Yearly candles.
 Essentially, stocks need to be below their 50% range (red candle) for the last 60 minutes, for today’s session, over the last 5 sessions, over the last 20 sessions, and for the year.
 These are stocks that are likely to continue further downside while continuity remains.

 Full Swing Layout

-Just as with the other cloud codes above, you can upload a cloud code for this entire layout with each of the above scans incorporated.
+Similarly, just as with the other cloud codes above, you can upload a cloud code for this entire layout with each of the above scans incorporated.

 To conclude, a good Trade Ideas scanner can be a valuable tool for locating ideal setups for any style.
 In conclusion, you can modify any of the above scan windows to fit criteria to better for your strategy.
 Additional resources like the Trade Ideas chatroom and the Trade Ideas Youtube Channel are available to everyone for free, but can also be viable ways of discovering new scans and strategies shared by other Trade Ideas users.

 In addition, if you don’t have Trade Ideas yet and are considering, you can setup everything up here using the promo code “TRADERM15” to get 15% off.
 It’s a platform & tool that I would definitely recommend to anyone who wants to see what’s moving throughout the market in realtime.